The Duchess of Cornwall supports over 90 charities as Patron or President.

 The Duchess is a passionate promoter of Literacy in the UK and internationally, with particular focus on encouraging a love of reading and writing from an early age.

-The Duchess is Patron of several organisations which promote and support literacy, including the National Literacy Trust, Book Trust, First Story, the Wicked Young Writer Awards and Beanstalk, and has attended Literary engagements such as the Man Booker Prize for Fiction, and Chris Evans' 500 Words Competition – an initiative which encourages children around the country to get creative and send in their stories of no more than 500 words.
+The Duchess is Patron of several organisations which promote and support literacy, including the National Literacy Trust, Book Trust, First Story, the Wicked Young Writer Awards and Beanstalk, and has attended Literary engagements such as the Man Booker Prize for Fiction, and BBC Radio 2's 500 Words Competition – an initiative which encourages children around the country to get creative and send in their stories of no more than 500 words.
 The Duchess first attended the final of the competition in 2015, has been an honorary judge since 2016 and has also been cast as the 500 Words 'Fairy Godmother', appearing in animated form in the video launching the competition.

 2016 marked 100 years since the birth of Roald Dahl, and The Duchess was announced as the Patron of Roald Dahl 100 for the centenary year during a visit to the Southbank Centre's interactive experience, The Wondercrump World of Roald Dahl.
 Her Royal Highness continued this support throughout the year – attending a creative-writing workshop organised by Literature Wales during Wales Week, and taking part in the Big Friendly Giant Dream Jar Trail – a unique installation that took place across London in the summer of 2016 to raise money for Children's Charities.